slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 -   Isolation technologies
     -   How are build environments isolated from the control plane and each other?
 Examples: VMs, containers, sandboxed processes
+    -   How is separation achieved between trusted and untrusted processes?
     -   How have you hardened your build environments against malicious tenants?
         Examples: configuration hardening, limiting attack surface
     -   How frequently do you update your isolation software?